A couple with mountain and alpine forest backdrop at an elopement in Austria.

 Winter

-Winters in Austria can be harsh in some Alpine areas so make sure to be prepared!
-But the winter season still has its undeniable perks!
+Winters in Austria can be harsh in some Alpine areas, but this season has its undeniable perks.
 When the snow covers the mountains and villages, Austria turns into a beautiful winter wonderland perfect for a winter wedding in Europe.
-November is the starting point for the annual ball season in Vienna with beautiful events taking place all over the city!
-And not to forget the cosiest time of the year - Christmas season!
-Beautiful Christmas markets pop up in every village in Austria welcoming you with hot drinks and a warm atmosphere.
+The coziest time of the year is the Christmas season when markets pop up in every village welcoming you with hot drinks and a warm atmosphere.

 Where to have your elopement or wedding in Austria?